mirchencom/webconsole/Todo/Tasks/Index.md

 * [ ] `http` links should open in the browser?
 	* Test `WebConsole::Dependencies` works with this (e.g., linking to "homebrew" opens in the browser)
 * [ ] Provide an `plist` option to kill a Plugin without confirming
+* [ ] REPL output controller shouldn't be removing blank lines to properly render output like this: `puts "blah\n\n\nblah"`.
+Note this requires a gem update.
+* [ ] Base URL for Markdown plugin has problems because right now it is the relative to the plugin directory for accessing template resources, but it must be able to add resources relative to the markdown file itself (images, etc...) as well